SzCsaba01/ChatApplication-FrontEnd/README.md

 This repository contains FrontEnd code for the Chat Application, designed to facilitate real-time messaging and group chat functionalities.

+The FrontEnd was made with Angular and the BackEnd with .NET.

 Features
 User Registration and Login
 Send Messages and Files